SnehaEkka/BA882-Netflix-Analytics-Personalization-System/README.md

-# BA882-Team05-Project
+# Deploying Analytics Pipelines

-A repository for our team project for "Deploying Analytics Pipelines."
+A repository for a team project on "Deploying Analytics Pipelines" that involves three phases:
+- Phase 1: Data Ops (ETL/ELT and Warehousing)
+- Phase 2: ML Ops
+- Phase 3: LLM Ops